 6. Creating Remote Office Ergonomics at Home

-Poor ergonomics (e.g. a desk that is too high or an uncomfortable chair) can cause you neck pain, headaches, and back pain.
+Poor ergonomics (e.g. a desk that is too high or an uncomfortable chair) can cause neck pain, headaches, and back pain.

 One of the most important pieces of equipment in your home office should be your computer monitor.
 It should be large enough so you can use various windows if you need to, and the lighting should be adjusted so it is not too bright or too dim (so as to avoid eye strain).

-The monitor should be positioned at a distance of 18 to 30 inches from you so that you can focus well by using the back of your cheer and keeping your arms perpendicular to the torso.
+The monitor should be positioned at a distance of 18 to 30 inches from you so that you can focus well by using the back of your cheek and keeping your arms perpendicular to the torso.
 Your eyes should be level with the top of the screen to enhance neck posture.

 7. More Important Remote Equipment

 Your chair should offer optimal back support and be adjustable.
-Raise or lower it until your knees are at the same level (more or less) with your hips.
+Raise or lower it until your knees are at the same level (more or less) as your hips.
 Your thighs should be parallel to the floor and your feet resting comfortably on the floor or on a footrest.